pullant/toggle-terminal/README.md

 	~/.local/share/nvim/site/plugin/toggle-terminal.lua

-As a user, you can put the plugin file anywhere you want as long as is in a **plugin** directory inside the directories in `runtimepath`. `:help load-plugins`.
+As a user, you can put the plugin file anywhere you want as long as it is in a **plugin** directory inside the directories in `runtimepath`. `:help load-plugins`.
 For example:

 	~/.config/nvim/plugin/toggle-terminal.lua